hirzi/Workshop/README.md

 	mv 'assembly_homozygous.fa?dl=1' assembly_homozygous.fa

+## Step 6.
+Getting a hand of the command-line in Docker

-## Step 6: Now that we have all the data downloaded, let's try a few bash commands to see what we have.
+Now that we have all the data downloaded, let's try a few bash commands to see what we have.

 	cd /data/Workshop/Data/
 	ls